 At SOAR you’ll meet with your academic advisor, register for classes, discover campus resources and student life opportunities, and get settled into your new life in the United States.
 Students will join domestic SOAR with specific international break-out sessions.

-● Undergraduate orientation will be held at the following dates:
+- Undergraduate orientation will be held on the following dates:

 5. MAKE TRAVEL ARRANGEMENTS

 Savannah/Hilton Head International is the closest airport to campus.
 Contact the Office of International Student Admissions and Programs at firstname.lastname@example.org for information on transportation from the airport.
 A taxi may cost up to $100 to the Statesboro campus and up to $40 to the Savannah campus, but an Uber or Lyft may be more affordable.

 ● Undergraduate students should plan on arriving to campus during the days leading up to SOAR.

 ● Students in Initial status may enter the United States no more than 30 days before the program start date listed on your Form I-20.

 All of your tuition and fees for the first semester must be paid by the first day of classes.
 To estimate your bill, and learn about payment options, see the Student Accounts section of the Bursar’s Office website.